mozilla/platform-status/README.md

 ## Additional Attributions

 Portions of the status data are from chromestatus.com (CC BY 2.5), dev.windows.com (CC BY 2.5), and webkit.org (LGPL).
+Link Closed icon by Thomas Helbig from the Noun Project.